Some people don’t care about this at all.

 Chinchillas Make Wonderful Pets

 Chinchillas are a pet that is growing in popularity.
-They are good pets, and they should be considered if you are currently in search of a low-maintenance small pet to add to the family.
+They are good pets, and you should give them serious consideration, if you are currently in search of a low-maintenance, small pet to add to the family.

 If you are currently on the fence about adopting a chinchilla, I highly recommend doing so.
 They are entertaining and loving pets that you and the children can enjoy.

 With proper care, some prior research, and a great cage, there is nothing that makes owning a chinchilla as a pet cruel in any fashion.
 Unless you raise chinchillas to eat them or to skin them for their fur, of course.
 Please don’t do that.

 Chili and I wish you the best of luck with your upcoming journey, and thanks for reading.